Skinz3/Skinz3/README.md

 ## Hi there

-* I code mainly softwares, programming languages, games and some utils libraries.
-I particularly like data processing, simulation, and compilation
+* I code mainly softwares, tools, games and some utils libraries.
+I particularly like data processing and simulation
 * I am studying for a master's degree at the **University of Rennes 1**, **Beaulieu**.
 * I am a piano player, do not hesitate to consult my youtube channel!